NATIONAL TWEED DAY

 Others believe that it celebrates the tweed fabric. ”Tweed is a rough, unfinished woolen fabric, of a soft, open, flexible texture, resembling cheviot or homespun, but more closely woven.
 It is made in either plain or twill weave and may have a check or herringbone pattern.
 Subdued, interesting colour effects (such as heather mixtures) are obtained by twisting together differently colored woolen strands into a two- or three-ply yarn.
 (Wikipedia) Tweed was often worn by Sherlock Holmes, James Bond and Professor Henry Jones of Indiana Jones.

-NATIONAL TWEED DAY HISTORY Our research was unable to find the creator of National Tweed Day, an “unofficial” National holiday.
+Our research was unable to find the creator of National Tweed Day, an “unofficial” National holiday.